 Confronting Canada

 This article originally appeared in the September/October 2018 issue of Museum magazine.
-In celebrating Canada’s 150th anniversary, the Canadian Museum for Human Rights attempts to tell the …
+In celebrating Canada’s 150th anniversary, the Canadian Museum for Human Rights attempts to tell the full story of the country’s history and treatment …

 A Conversation with Hallie Winter

-Hallie Winter, curator at the Osage Nation Museum in Pawhuska, Oklahoma, is the recipient of the 2018 Nancy Hanks Memorial Award for Professional Excellence, which honors a museum …
+Hallie Winter, curator at the Osage Nation Museum in Pawhuska, Oklahoma, is the recipient of the 2018 Nancy Hanks Memorial Award for Professional Excellence, which honors a museum professional with less than 10 years’ experience in the …

 Keynote Speakers Donovan Livingston & Frank Waln